precice/precice.github.io/pages/docs/configuration/configuration-coupling-multi.md

 summary: "If you want to couple more than two participants, there are two options: You can combine multiple normal coupling schemes (composition) or you can use a fully-implicit multi-coupling scheme.
 On this page, we explain both options."
 ---

-## Composition of Bi-Coupling Schemes
+## Composition of bi-coupling schemes

 To combine multiple coupling schemes, simply add them one after the other in the configuration:
 ```xml